 In 2005 Parabola merged with another mathematical magazine for high school students, Function.
 Function's foundation came later than Parabola's, but its purpose was essentially the same: to provide quality exposition of genuine mathematics for students in the upper years of secondary school.
 It was published by Monash University, and its founder and first editor was Professor Gordon Preston.
 From its first issue in 1977 until its final independent appearance in 2004, it tried to achieve the goals of presenting to this target readership the flavour of mathematics, as practised at the frontiers of the subject, to extend the horizons of the students beyond the focus of the classroom, to set challenging problems that lay nonetheless within the power of readers to solve, and to keep members of its audience up to date with happenings in the mathematical world.
 The central focus was always the mathematics, not the other issues that (rightly) concern teachers of the subject.
 Over the years, it attracted many dedicated readers: students, teachers, and others who were simply enthusiasts for the subject.
 It published many excellent articles, as well as elegant solutions to difficult problems, and regular updates on the International Mathematical Olympiads and other such competitions.
 Sadly, spiralling costs meant that it ran at a substantial loss over its final two years, and it became impossible for Monash University to continue to subsidise it.
 Its merger with Parabola brought the benefit of becoming a truly national journal.
 Sadly, Michael Deakin died in 2014.
 He was the main editor of Function, a tremendously prolific and talented disseminator of mathematics, many of whose excellent articles graced the pages of Parabola while it incorporated Function.
 He was also the last remaining member of the Function staff, so in 2016, Parabola reverted to its previous title.

 Our web presence began in 2009 with the Parabola Online Project, initiated by a grant from the U-Committee of UNSW.
 Our redesigned website was launched in 2014.
-Parabola incorporating Function became an online-only magazine from the start of 2015, continuing from 2016 onwards as Parabola, and the role of publisher and distributor by The Australian Mathematics Trust was discontinued.
+Parabola incorporating Function became an online-only journal from the start of 2015, continuing from 2016 onwards as Parabola, and the role of publisher and distributor by The Australian Mathematics Trust was discontinued.